camiloperezv/react-gulp-node/README.md

   - Create the route

     To create a route go to `routes/index.js` and add a new route and put a line like this in it `res.sendFile(path.join(__dirname, '../public', 'build_react_apps', 'CHANGE_ME', 'index.html'));` making sure to change the `CHANGE_ME` string for your project name

 ## How to run it

 To run the project in development mode you shoudl start the node server in one terminal using `nodemon` or whatever you want, in other terminar you should run `gulp react:dev`

 ## How to build it

-To build the project run `gulp react:dev`
+To build the project run `gulp build`